 We strongly believe an alternative to the standard approach to formal mathematics is needed that focuses on two goals, \emph{communication} and \emph{accessibility}, the two weaknesses of the standard approach.
 We propose an alternative approach of this kind called the \emph{free approach to formal mathematics} since it is \emph{free} of the obligation to formally prove and mechanically check all details of a mathematical development using a proof assistant.
 To achieve the goals of communication and accessibility, an implementation of the free approach needs to satisfy the following requirements: \be

 \item[R1.] \emph{The underlying logic is fully formal and supports standard mathematical practice.} Supporting mathematical practice makes the logic easier to learn and use and makes formalization a more natural process.
-It also makes formal mathematics statements easier to read, write, and reason about --- which helps the developer to identify mistakes and see connections.
+It also makes formal mathematical statements easier to read, write, and reason about --- which helps the developer to identify mistakes and see connections.

 \item[R2.] \emph{Proofs can be traditional, formal, or a combination of the two.} This flexibility in how proofs are written enables proofs to be a vehicle for communication as well as certification.
-Traditional proofs are easier to read and write than formal proofs and usually better suited for communicating the ideas behind proofs.
+Traditional proofs are usually easier to read and write and better suited for communicating the ideas behind proofs than pure formal proofs.

 \item[R3.] \emph{There is support for organizing mathematical knowledge using the little theories method.} This enables mathematical knowledge to be formalized to maximize clarity and minimize redundancy (as explained above).